MiguelBorges1/MiguelBorges1/README.md

-<b><h3>👋  Hello, my name is Miguel</h3></b>
+<b><h2>👋  Hello, my name is Miguel</h2></b>

 I'm a Telecommunications Professional turning into a Network Engineer.

 👀  I’m interested in Networking, Cloud technologies and Cybersecurity.

-🌱  I've recently obtained the CCNA and I'm looking for an opportunity as a Junior or entry-level Network Engineer or Administrator.
+🌱  I've recently obtained the CCNA and I'm looking for an opportunity as a Junior or entry-level Network Engineer or Administrator.</br>
 Also, I keep on learning to became a better Network professional.

 I'm presently studying:</br>
 + Networking - Cisco, preparing for the CCNP ENCOR 350-401 Exam